Child Protection and Safeguarding Policy

 Review

-The Safeguarding Policy and procedures will be reviewed by The Study Pod every year to ensure it is adequate and relevant to national safeguarding standards.
+The Safeguarding Policy and procedures will be reviewed by The Study Pod annually to ensure it is adequate and relevant to national safeguarding standards.
+We will also accept feedback from parents, tutors and children (if appropriate) when reviewing our policy.
+This will help to ensure the policy remains relevant and effective.